Very Humble Beginnings

-This site was started by April Russo, as a plain text file of over 160 book links, served from a webserver on her old Pentium I personal computer, over a 33.6k dialup connection, back in the summer of 2005.
-It was for the benefit of students and self-learners that were visitors to a few programming related chat rooms on the WinMX and Ares networks, that were looking for some free books to learn from.
+This site was started by April Russo, as a plain text file containing more than 160 book links, served from a webserver on her old Pentium I personal computer, over a 33.6k dialup connection, back in the summer of 2005.
+It was for the benefit of students and self-learners that were visitors to a few programming related chat rooms on the WinMX and Ares P2P networks, that were looking for some free books to learn from.

 One day April spotted an article in the Langalist newsletter about a guy named Jason that started a website called Textbook Revolution, to list freely available educational resources.
 He was asking for help locating books, and computer technology related ones, in particular.

 April emailed Jason and sent him a copy of the list she had compiled.
-He responded by asking her to post the list on a webpage and he would link to the page, instead, because it would be too much work to add all the books to his site.
+He responded by asking her to post the list on a webpage and he would just link to the page, instead, since it would be too much work to add all the individual books to his site.

-It made the front page of Digg back November of 2005, and has become a popular link shared on social media and bookmarking sites all over the web.
+It made the front page of Digg back November of 2005, and became a popular link shared on social media and bookmarking sites all over the web.

-Much improved since its early days, this site continues to exist as a resource for students that are in need of educational materials and might not have the resources to pay for them.
-It would be better for them to have what they need for free, than to buy an expensive book and go hungry, or put themselves further into debt that they can’t afford, or resort to illegal acts of piracy to continue their education.
+Much improved since its early days, this site continues to exist as a resource for those that are in need of educational materials and might not have the budget to pay for them.
+It would be far better for people to have the information they need for free, than to buy an expensive book and go hungry, put themselves further into debt that they can’t afford, or resort to illegal acts of piracy to continue their education.

 There are a number of publishers and authors that feel the same way and have made their books available online for free.
 Finding them can be quite a difficult task, though.
 That is why April and her friends continue to search the web looking for these books.

-It is the goal of this site to find and list every freely available programming related e-book that exists.
+It is the goal of this site to find and list every English language, freely available, programming related, e-book that exists on the web.

 You can help with this task.